Manavsharma19/Rental-Agency-Web-App/README.md

 move a tenant from one property to another subject to capacity restriction change the rental rate of a property

-**Unit Tests
+**Unit Tests,
-GraphQL
+GraphQL,
-Security
+Security,
 AOP**

-**Spring Boot
+**Spring Boot,
-Spring Data JPA
+Spring Data JPA,
-Spring Web MVC (for the controller funcitonality) Spring Security
+Spring Web MVC (for the controller funcitonality), Spring Security,
-Spring GraphQL
+Spring GraphQL,
-Spring Security
+Spring Security,
-H2 for an embedded database
+H2 for an embedded database,
 Maven**